KevinNourian/Football/README.md

     7. Match

 # Standards
 **Standard 1:** In the matches table, 11 players from each team are listed.
-I assumed that these 11 players are the only players that participated in the specific game, although this is highly unlikely.
+I assumed that these 11 players are the only players that participated in the specific game, although this is highly unlikely.<BR>
-**Standard 2:** I changed all column headers to follow the specific format of capitalizing the first letter of each word and connecting the words without underscore, like this example: "CountryID".
+**Standard 2:** I changed all column headers to follow the specific format of capitalizing the first letter of each word and connecting the words without underscore, like this example: "CountryID".<BR>
-**Standard 3:** If a column contained more than 75% missing data, I eliminated that column from the table.
+**Standard 3:** If a column contained more than 75% missing data, I eliminated that column from the table.<BR>
 **Standard 4:** To keep the data as concise as possible, I dropped any column that I deemed unnecessary or useful to achieve the goals of this report.

 # Biases
 **Bias 1:** Clear information about players in each team is not part of this data set.
-This may be because the players can change at any moment in the game and this information is not entered.
+This may be because the players can change at any moment in the game and this information is not entered.<BR>
 **Bias 2:** I have no expertise in football.
 There may be parts of the data that I have overlooked that may have been most important and I may have given importance to parts of the data that may have had little significance.

 # Conclusions